Skip to main content

 • Newberry Consortium in American Indian Studies (NCAIS)

 The NCAIS encourages the use of the Newberry collections in American Indian Studies to facilitate relevant writing, education, research, and discussion.
 As an institutional member, OSU sends a graduate student to the NCAIS Graduate Workshop and Summer Residential Institute, as well as a representative to the Faculty Advisory Committee Meeting.
 OSU graduate students are eligible to apply for Graduate Student Fellowships ($2,500/month) and OSU faculty are eligible to apply for a residential Faculty Fellowship ($25,200/semester).
-More information: https://www.newberry.org/darcy-mcnickle-center-american-indian-and-indigenous-studies.
+More information go to the D’Arcy McNickle Center for American Indian and Indigenous Studies website.

 OSU Contact: Dr. Richard Boles